Ralph Loop: Teaching AI Agents to Work Autonomously (Without Burning Your Budget)

 The Autonomy Problem

-Let's be honest about what we're trying to solve.
 In interactive mode, you're present.
 Claude makes a suggestion, you evaluate it, you approve or redirect.
 In autonomous mode, Claude works unattended until the job is done.

 "We're cooperating with AI, they generate and humans verify.
 It is in our interest to make this loop go as fast as possible, and we have to keep the AI on a leash." — Andrej Karpathy

-The leash has to be smart.
+Karpathy is right.
+But the leash has to be smart.
 It has to know when to hold on, when to let go, and when to stop the agent cold before something expensive happens.

 The Circuit Breaker Deep Dive

-I borrowed the metaphor from electrical engineering.
-In your house, a circuit breaker is a three-state device: it sits in the CLOSED position under normal conditions, letting current flow freely.
-If something goes wrong — an overload, a short circuit — it flips to HALF_OPEN as a warning, checking whether conditions have stabilized.
+In your house, a circuit breaker sits in the CLOSED position under normal conditions, letting current flow freely.
+If something goes wrong -- an overload, a short circuit -- it flips to HALF_OPEN as a warning, checking whether conditions have stabilized.
 If they haven't, it locks into the OPEN position, cutting the circuit entirely until someone resets it manually.

-Ralph Loop uses the same pattern.
+Ralph Loop uses the same three states.

 CLOSED is the normal state.
 Claude is working, iterating, making progress.
 The circuit breaker watches for signs of trouble: files changing, errors being resolved, tokens being spent productively.
 As long as something is happening, stay closed.